CrestApps/laravel-code-generator/README.md

 * Auto multiple-response storing in the database.
 * Create form-request.
 * Customizable view’s templates to enable you to change the standard look and feel of your application.
-* Create view's layouts.
+* Create view's layouts with and without client-side validation.
-* Change the template at run time.
+* Change the template at run time to generate different views.
 * Create code to upload file.
+* Ability to generate views with and without Laravel-Collective.
 * Lots of documentation.

 ## Installation

-> If you don't have LaravelCollective Forms & HTML package installed, it will be installed for you.
-However you'll still have to update your config/app.php to bootstrap the package to the framework.

  To download this package into your laravel project, use the command-line to execute the following command